 To summarize it in one word: excellent.
 Our trauma teams are composed of half emergency medicine residents and half surgery residents.
 The trauma teams have excellent communication during the resuscitations, and we work very well together.
 We work hand in hand with surgery residents during our surgical intensive care unit (SICU) months.
 This is a great time to bond and establish relationships that are needed for communication later in the Emergency Department.Back to top

 How is your pediatric experience?

 The experience is excellent.
-We spend about 25 percent of each month in the pediatric emergency medicine care area.
+We spend about 20 percent of each month in the pediatric emergency medicine care area.
 We see the seasonal variation inherent in pediatrics.
 Additionally, in the first year, you have a dedicated month seeing pediatric emergency medicine patients.
-The teaching is excellent, and two of our pediatric emergency medicine faculty were recently given teaching awards.Back to top
+The teaching is excellent — our pediatric emergency medicine faculty members frequently receive teaching awards.Back to top